 - 8. If I place an item on layaway, is it eligible for the tax exemption during the sales tax holiday?
 Yes.
 A layaway is when an item is set aside for a customer who makes a deposit, agrees to pay the balance of the purchase price over a period of time, and receives the merchandise at the end of the payment period.
 Qualifying items placed on layaway during the sales tax holiday are tax-exempt, even if final payment of the layaway is made after the sales tax holiday.
 If a customer makes a final payment and takes delivery of the items during the sales tax holiday, the qualifying items are tax-exempt. - 9.
 Does the Disaster Preparedness Sales Tax Holiday also apply to items I purchase online?
 Yes.
 Items purchased by mail order, catalog, or online are exempt when the order is accepted by the company during the sales tax holiday for immediate shipment, even if delivery is made after the tax holiday. - 10.
 Who is responsible for determining which items are exempt and which aren't?

-The 2023 Florida Disaster Preparedness Sales Tax Holiday is established through the lawmaking authority of the Florida Legislature.
-Sales tax holidays, and the items exempted by the tax holiday, must be passed into law by the Legislature.
+The 2024 Florida Disaster Preparedness Sales Tax Holiday is established through the lawmaking authority of the Florida Legislature.
+Sales tax holidays and the items exempted by the tax holiday must be passed into law by the Legislature.

-11. I purchased an exempt item during the sales tax holiday period, but the seller charged sales tax.
+11. I purchased an exempt item during the sales tax holiday, but the business charged sales tax.
 How can I get a refund for the tax I paid?

-You should take your receipt to the selling dealer and request a refund of the tax collected in error.
-If the dealer does not issue the refund, you may report this tax violation to the Department of Revenue.
+You should take your receipt to the business and request a refund of the tax collected in error.
+You may provide the business with a copy of TIP No. 24A01-04 or direct the seller to floridarevenue.com for more information.